-Total OPEB Liability - The District's total OPEB liability of \$24,413,520 was measured as of June 30, 2019 and was determined by an actuarial valuation.
+Total OPEB Liability - The District's total OPEB liability of \$30,876,188 was measured as of June 30, 2020 and was determined by an actuarial valuation as of July 1, 2018.

 Actuarial Methods and Assumptions - The method used to calculate the costs of the Plan is known as the Entry Age Normal, Level Percent of Salary.
-The total OPEB liability in the June 30, 2019 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:
+The total OPEB liability in the June 30, 2018 actuarial valuation was determined using the following actuarial assumptions and other inputs, applied to all periods included in the measurement, unless otherwise specified:

-Discount rate 3.50%
+Discount rate 2.21%

 Salary increases including inflation 2.60%

 Healthcare cost trend rate 6.10% - 4.10% over 57 years

-The discount rate was based on the 20 year tax-exempt municipal bond yield.
+The discount rate was based on the bond buyer general obligation 20-bond municipal index.